field33/owlish/README.md

 1. A low level representation of OWL based on functional syntax
    - This is exported in `owlish::owl::*`
-2. A conceptional field33-specific api that concatenates OWL data for relevant types.
+2. A conceptional api that concatenates OWL data for relevant types.
-   - This is exported in `owlish::api::*`
+   - TBD

 ## Dev stuff